cheesehero112/notes/Chihiro's Study Progress.md

 4/2/22: Started in tandem with Cafe Menu project.
 Finished up to CSS Selectors.

 ### Udemy JavaScript:

+5/1/22: Finished all of section 6. #46 improving expense tracker challenge is done.

 4/21/22: Reviewed #42, 43, 44 to better understand the concept.
 Practiced using`.filter()`.
 Finished #45, and currently working on #46 challenge - improved expense tracker